knetikmedia/knetikcloud-java-client/docs/InvoicesApi.md

 Set the fulfillment status of a bundled invoice item

 This allows external fulfillment systems to report success or failure.
-Fulfillment status changes are restricted by a specific flow determining which status can lead to which.
+Fulfillment status changes are restricted by a specific flow determining which status can lead to which. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; INVOICES_ADMIN

 ### Example
 ```java